brgibson/blog-prototype/_posts/2016-10-05-testing-posts.md

 tags: [Lessons Learned]
 image: http://4.bp.blogspot.com/-1ApahgMBJVE/Vba02LAZwRI/AAAAAAAACMc/JpUx0KKrvVE/s1600/Screen%2BShot%2B2015-07-27%2Bat%2B3.42.44%2BPM.png
 summary: This is a draft of a post.
 Let's see how it goes.
 I'm glad that I can write things here.
 Let's see what happens.
-featured-summary: This is a draft of a post.
+featured-summary: <p>This is a draft of a post.
 Let's see how it goes.
 I'm glad that I can write things here.
 Let's see what happens.
 We might have to make the featured summary longer.
-It just depends on how much text actually fits there.
+It just depends on how much text actually fits there.</p> <p>Let's add a second paragraph so it makes it more intesreting.
+Techinicall this thing is a bout lorem ipsum...</p><p>Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+It has survived not only five centuries, but also the leap into electronic typesetting...</p>
 ---

 ## What is Lorem Ipsum